Video Game Design I Syllabus

 Please note that this syllabus is subject to change based on class progression and student mastery of material.

-We will cover: the history and development of video games and related hardware through time, and careers and career paths for game design.
+We will cover: skills for video game design, the history and development of video games and related hardware through time, careers and career paths for game design, and game design theory.